© 2025 WGLT

 McHistory is a co-production of WGLT and the McLean County Museum of History.

-Ariele Jones is WGLT's assistant program director and host of Morning Edition, Highway 309, and Center Stage.
+Ariele Jones was WGLT's assistant program director and host of Morning Edition, Highway 309, and Center Stage.
+She left the station in fall 2024.